georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 layout:     post
 title:      "How to Write An Assembler in Racket, Part 3: Context-Free Grammar"
 date:       2022-06-16
-excerpt:    "We'll look at designing a context-free grammar for the 65C02 instruction set that will serve as basis for implementing a lexer and parser for the Wyvern assembler"
+excerpt:    "We'll look at designing a context-free grammar for the 65C02 instruction set that will serve as a basis for implementing a lexer and parser for the Wyvern assembler"
 tags:       [programming, 6502, assembler, tutorial, Racket, Wyvern, context-free grammar]
 published:  true
 comments:   true
 ---
 # DRAFT

 [Last time][wyvern02], we looked at the three main parts of the assembler.
 Next, we'll look at the [65C02 instruction set architexture][6502], and how to translate a [non-orthogonal ISA][orthogonal] into a [context-free grammar (CFG)][cfg].
 The goal is to have a complete description of the 65C02 instruction set.
-Which we will then transform and optimize for a [top-down parsing][tdp] in the next post.
+We will then transform and optimize it for a [top-down parsing][tdp] in the next post.

 But first, we'll consider some particular problems that arise when we express assembly language as CFGs.

 ## Context-Free Grammars and Assembly Languages

-Translating assembly languages into CFGs poses a number of particular challenges that rarely occur with higher-level languages.
+Translating assembly languages into CFGs poses some particular challenges that rarely occur with higher-level languages.
 The following list is not exhaustive, as many assembly dialects will come with their own particularities (looking at you, [RCA1802][1802]).
-There's two points I want to point out before we start designing a 65C02 CFG.
+There are two points I want to point out before we start designing a 65C02 CFG.

 **The [abstract syntax tree][ast] can be harder to define.** This point only applies to Wyvern since I want to support multiple architectures (it is not generally true for single-architecture assemblers is what I'm trying to say).
 So there will be a "common grammar" of directives (think `.db`, `.subroutine`, `.import`, etc.) that must live next so several "subgrammars" for each supported processor(65C02, Z80, etc.) This will almost certainly result in some kind of [grammar ambiguity][ambi], as different processors define the same addressing mode (more or less) differently, as an example.

 The other aspect is that most assembly language parse trees will be rather "flat" - that is, their height will be rather low.
 The number of possible tree nodes will be higher than with most higher-level languages.

 **Non-orthogonal instruction sets.** Most older instruction sets are not orthogonal.
 That means, not every instruction supports every addressing mode.
-For example, the 65C02 grammar we will design later down below, combines 70 different instructions (or opcodes, if you prefer) with 16 different addressing modes (we'll include the full extensions of the [WD65C02S by Western Design Center][wdc65], which is fully backward compatible with earlier 6502 models).
-This can quickly bloat the CFG imensly.
-I'll present a semiformal approach to this problem inspired by [subset partitions][setpart].
+For example, the 65C02 grammar we will design later down below combines 70 different instructions (or opcodes, if you prefer) with 16 different addressing modes (we'll include the full extensions of the [WD65C02S by Western Design Center][wdc65], which is fully backward compatible with earlier 6502 models).
+This can quickly bloat the CFG immensely.
+I'll present a semi-formal approach to this problem inspired by [subset partitions][setpart].

-**Whitespace can be context-sensitive.** Handling whitespace correctly in context-free grammars can be hairy.
+**Whitespace can be context-sensitive.** Handling whitespace correctly in a context-free grammar can be hairy.
 I hold that it is actually easier to describe a language that *isn't* whitespace-sensitive.
-Usually, we need to introduce terminals for each relevant whitespace symbols, mostly space, newline, tab.
+Usually, we need to introduce terminals for each relevant whitespace symbol, mostly space, newline, and tab.
 The [grammar of Python](https://docs.python.org/3/reference/grammar.html) for example defines `NEWLINE`, `INDENT`, and `DEDENT` (among others).

-Many assemblers in the past have used whitespace and/or identation to differentiate labels, opcodes, operands, and comments.
+Many assemblers in the past have used whitespace and/or indentation to differentiate labels, opcodes, operands, and comments.
 Wyvern is no such assembler.
 The only whitespace symbol Wyvern will care about is newline.

 But enough of the prelude, let's get our hands dirty.